Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 Definitions

-Bushfire at Risk Register (BARR): Early childhood education and care facilities identified as being at highest risk of fire are listed on the department’s BARR.
-Inclusion triggers pre-emptive closures on days designated as Catastrophic in their Bureau of Meteorology district.
-It also means facilities must take other additional steps to prepare, based on their fire risk category.
+Bushfire At-Risk Register (BARR): Centres identified as being at highest risk of fire are listed on the department’s BARR.
+They must also take extra steps to prepare, based on their fire risk category.

-Business Continuity Plan (BCP): A plan that outlines strategies to support the safe continuation of service delivery during and following an emergency or other event that impacts on the business activities of a centre (where possible, and tailored for each potential scenario).
+Business Continuity Plan (BCP): This outlines strategies to continue to safely operate during and after an emergency or other disruptive event (where possible and tailored for each scenario).

-Country Fire Authority (CFA): An organisation tasked with responding to various fire and emergency incidents.
-In addition to response efforts, CFA engages in fire safety building inspections, community awareness and education programs and post-incident analysis and fire investigation, as well as fire prevention and land-use planning at a municipal level.
+Country Fire Authority (CFA): The CFA responds to various fire and emergency incidents.
+In addition to response efforts, CFA runs fire safety building inspections, community awareness and education programs and fire analysis and investigations.
+It also conducts fire prevention and land-use planning at a municipal level.

 Critical incidents: Events requiring planning and response, such as child abuse, medical emergencies, mental stress, data breaches or missing persons.

-Emergency: Defined in section 3 of the Emergency Management Act 2013, an emergency encompasses any actual or imminent event endangering or threatening safety, health, property or the environment in Victoria.
+Emergency: Defined in section 3 of the Emergency Management Act 2013 as any actual or imminent event endangering or threatening safety, health, property or the environment in Victoria.
 This includes natural events, fires, explosions, accidents, security threats and disruptions to essential services, requiring coordinated responses.

-Emergency drill or rehearsal: A process to rehearse anticipated emergency scenarios or events, designed to help clarify roles and responsibilities, provide training and verify the adequacy of the emergency response.
+Emergency rehearsal: A way to practise responding to an emergency.
+Rehearsals are designed to help clarify roles and responsibilities, provide training and check if the response is safe and effective.

 Emergency Management Plan (EMP): A written set of instructions for preparing for and responding to emergencies.
 Templates and guidance for developing an EMP are available on the department’s website.